carpentries-incubator/medical-image-processing/episodes/mri.md

 NIfTI is one of the most ubiquitous file formats for storing neuroimaging data.
 We can convert DICOM data to NIfTI using [dcm2niix](https://github.com/rordenlab/dcm2niix) software.
-Many people prefer working with `dcm2bids` to preconfigure long bash commands needed for `dcm2niix`.
+Many people prefer working with `dcm2bids` to configure long bash commands needed for `dcm2niix`.

-For example if you just want to write bash using dcm2niix or dcm2bids to place a convert a hypothetical DICOM file (in a directory /hypofile) into a hypothetical directory called /converted on your machine you can do it in the following way:
+For example if you just want to write bash using dcm2niix or dcm2bids to place a convert a hypothetical DICOM file (in a directory /hypothetical) into a hypothetical directory called /converted on your machine you can do it in the following way:

-`dcm2biids_helper -d /hypofile -o /converted`
+`dcm2biids_helper -d /hypothetical -o /converted`

 One of the advantages of working with `dcm2niix`, whether you work with it directly or with a tool like `dcm2bids` is that it can be used to create Brain Imaging Data Structure (BIDS) files, since it outputs a NIfTI and a JSON with metadata ready to fit into the BIDS standard.
 [BIDS](https://bids.neuroimaging.io/) is a widely adopted standard of how data from neuroimaging research can be organized.
 The organization of data and files is crucial for seamless collaboration across research groups and even between individual researchers.
 Some pipelines assume your data is organized in BIDS structure, and these are sometimes called [BIDS Apps](https://bids-apps.neuroimaging.io/apps/).